neurolabusc/AppleSiliconForNeuroimaging/README.md

 ## Potential for Apple Silicon

 Initial reviews have suggested [Apple's M1 CPU has outstanding performance](https://www.anandtech.com/show/16252/mac-mini-apple-m1-tested).
 It includes [Rosetta2](https://www.anandtech.com/show/16252/mac-mini-apple-m1-tested/6), that will translate most x86-64 programs to Apple Silicon (AArch64) instructions providing seamless operation and reasonable performance.
+Indeed, as illustrated below the compatibility and performance of Rosetta2 is very impressive.
 There are specific features that are appealing for neuroimaging.

  - Of particular note for brain scientists is the incredible memory bandwidth.
 Our field has large datasets that tend to be memory rather than computation bound (the [memory wall](https://www.blosc.org/docs/StarvingCPUs-CISE-2010.pdf)).
  - While some operations lend themselves to the CPU, others are ideal for the GPU.
 An analogy would be transport via jet plane (CPU: moving a small amount fast), or super tanker (GPU: moving a huge amount with longer latency).
 However, many operations require sharing data between the [CPU and GPU](https://www.blosc.org/docs/StarvingCPUs-CISE-2010.pdf) so  [memory transfer](https://www.jiscmail.ac.uk/cgi-bin/wa-jisc.exe?A2=ind2004&L=FSL&P=R99017&X=F11DC25F019ED07848&Y=rorden%40sc.edu) can be the bottleneck.
 In contrast, the Apple M1 chip has unified memory, allowing the GPU and CPU to share memory without penalty.